zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     `$ nano compute.tf`

     Go to the ssh_authorized_keys variable and change the default path to yours.
-Then save and exit.
+Press ctrl + o to save, then press enter.
+Next, ctrl + x to exit.

     ![](images/050/060.png)